bjssacademy/react-tdd/readme.md

 > Test observable behaviour, not implementation details

-The React Testing library has the philsophy that we should test a web page as close to how a human user sees that page as possible.
+The React Testing library has the philosophy that we should test a web page as close to how a human user sees that page as possible.

 As a result, we're not going to look into specific implementation details of React components in our tests.
 That only makes our tests _brittle_.